What happened to the original WW1 roll of honour?

 He had served for eight years and spent four months at the front.
 He was killed in action in Belgium on 9 May 1915, aged 34, having been hit by a shell that exploded in his trench.

 With no known grave, he is remembered on Ypres (Menin Gate) Memorial, Belgium.
 Panel 47 and 49.
-Uniquely among these men, he is also commemoriated on the Morton Roll of Honour.
+Uniquely among these men, he is also commemorated on the Morton Roll of Honour.

 He had only been on active service for a few weeks when he received shrapnel wounds in action.
 He died of those wounds on 28th October 1917 aged 19.
 Buried at Dozinghem Military Cemetery, Belgium.
 Grave IX.
 B. 18.

 116963, 251st Brigade “C” Bty.
 Royal Field Artillery. (and Royal Horse Artillery).
 He was born in 1886 at The Gin House Pant.
-His Parents were William and Elizabeth Roberts and he had five siblings: Thomas, Walter, Alfred, Annie and Albert.
+His parents were William and Elizabeth Roberts and he was one of eleven surviving siblings.
 On the 1911 Census it stated his occupation was a limestone quarryman.

 Died in France 4 October 1918, aged 32.
 Buried at Glageon Communal Cemetery Extension, France.
 Grave I. E. 5.